 Learning Zone is geared toward elementary-aged students.
 This center offers enrichment courses only and is volunteered based.

-New Horizons Academy is geared toward middle school and high school students who are seeking core and elective courses that are academically challenging and have a homework component.
+CHEB middle school and high school classes are geared toward students who are seeking core and elective courses that are academically challenging and have a homework component.

 Q:

-Do my children need to be in Learning Zone or an NHA class in order to be members of CHEB?
+Do my children need to be enrolled in Learning Zone, middle or high school classes to be members of CHEB?

 A: